Mosman Council History

 A list of current and past mayors and councillors (aldermen) since 1893 can be found in Mosman Council Mayors and Councillors (304 kB).

 Council crest and motto

-In 1952, Alderman Allan Gamble designed a new seal so as to incorporate other symbols of Mosman’s history.
+In 1952, architect and Alderman Allan Gamble designed a new seal, incorporating other symbols related to the history of Mosman.

 At top: an anchor rests enveloped by the sun, a traditional maritime symbol.

-To the left: two mounted guns signify unique fortifications built at the strategic positions of Georges Head, Middle Head and Bradley’s Head.
-In times of threat of war, during the last century and World War II, Mosman’s shores were recognised as having some of the strongest vantage points in case of attack of Sydney and harbour.
+To the left: two mounted guns signify the fortifications built at the strategic positions of Georges Head, Middle Head and Bradley’s Head.
+During the 19th and 20th centuries, in times of threat of war, Mosman’s shores were recognised as having some of the strongest vantage points in case of attacks on Sydney and harbour.

-To the right: the sailing vessel represents HMS Sirius, flagship of the First Fleet, which was careened in 1789 at what is now known as Mosman Bay.
-This event marked the advent of the first Europeans to Mosman’s soil.
+To the right: the sailing vessel represents HMS Sirius, flagship of the First Fleet, which was careened in 1789 at what is today called Mosman Bay.
+This event marked the arrival of the first Europeans on Mosman’s soil.

-At the side: two stylised dolphins represent further links with the sea life of Mosman’s environmental heritage.
+At the side: two stylised dolphins representing further links with the sea, and the sea life, surrounding Mosman.